 One service you will need, which is unheard of in the UK and Germany, is a Gestoria.
 The purpose of a Gestoria is to mediate between business and public offices, such as preparing the employee wages, IVA payments and retention tax.
 You will find many Gestorias on the island but we suggest getting a referral.

-If you need an office for your business, an excellent alternative when you start is to use the facilites of a business centre.
-This means that you can establish your office immediately with telephone lines, business addess and have access to secretarial skills in various languages.
+If you need an office for your business, an excellent alternative when you start is to use the facilites of a co-working space.
+This means that you can establish your office immediately with telephone lines, business address and have access to secretarial skills in various languages.
 Check out our guide to co-working centres on Mallorca for more information on what is available on the island.